blackboxlogic/Cos470/MidtermExam.md

 Am glad the teaching is working out for YOU - continue to be pondering new material; your students are depending on YOU!!
 Hugs, Gma
 ```

+### Git
+Write a short description of what the `.gitignore` file is for and why someone would choose to use it.